Do you actively utilize your innate talents or keep them hidden away? What are your talents?

 - Sign up for a class at your library or community center.

 - Check for classes at your local zoo or museum.

-- Attend a Ted Talk
+- Attend or watch a TED Talk

-- Take free online courses using MOOC or another option.
+- Take free online courses

 If we’re honest about it, most of us do have spare time.
 It’s just a matter of priorities.